Bensonluo/benson-notebook/index.md

 		// There is room to grow.
 Extend the slice. z = x[:zlen]
 	} else {
 		// There is insufficient space.
-Allocate a new array.
+		// Allocate a new array.
-		// Grow by doubling, for amortized linear complexity. zcap := zlen
+		// Grow by doubling.
+		zcap := zlen
 		if zcap < 2*len(x) {
 			zcap = 2 * len(x)
 	}
 	z = make([]int, zlen, zcap)
-	copy(z, x) // a built-in function; see text
+	copy(z, x) // a built-in function;
 	}
 	z[len(x)] = y
 	return z